 Programming is hard

-Another fear that I face often from friends is that they don’t know any programming languages, and believing that if they don’t know how to code, then they can’t do automation.
+Another fear that I face often from friends is that they don’t know any programming languages, and they believe that if they don’t know how to code, then they can’t do automation.
 While I think we can all agree that knowing Bash, Python, Perl, or even PowerShell is useful when defining these processes to reduce human interaction, it is not always needed.

 Today we have the tools at our disposal to implement such processes without the absolute need to know a traditional programming language.
-For example, tools like Red Hat Ansible Tower and Azure DevOps let us take advantage of already created playbooks or plugins.
+For example, tools like Red Hat Ansible Automation Platform and Azure DevOps let us take advantage of already created playbooks or plugins.
 Rarely do we see where one tool fits all, but just getting started with one tool is sometimes enough to get a feel for automation.
 In turn, that beginning is enough to gain confidence and see the true benefits of automating, which encourages us just enough to try learning something new.

 Errors and outages